Polish Theatre, Bydgoszcz: Prussian period

-In 1824, a theater building was built on the foundations of the church of the Carmelites, on today's Theatre Square: it burned down in 1835 and rebuilt a year later.
-The repertoire presented professional theatrical and opera troupes from Königsberg, Gdańsk, Poznan, with actors performing in German and Polish language.
+In 1824, a theatre building was built on the foundations of the church of the Carmelites, on today's Theatre Square: it burned down in 1835 and rebuilt a year later.
+The repertoire presented professional theatrical and opera troupes from Königsberg, Gdańsk, Poznań, with actors performing in German and Polish language.
 Poles took part in all cultural events, as well as those organized by Prussia, and were also members of theatrical amateur teams of music and singing.
 An intensification of Germanisation inhibited the activity of Polish population in this cultural area.

 The second half of the 19th century saw an increased cultural activity, with individual instances like Julian Prejs, a Bromberg writer and journalist (1865) or Tomasz Śniegocki who founded a Polish bookstore and reading room (1867), which helped Polish society to regain its own lost culture.
 In 1869, was founded "Reading Poland" – Czytelnia Polska – an important cultural and educational movement, aiming at disseminating Polish literature.
 In the years 1870–1871, following the military victory over France, German superiority culminated also in cultural field, with the movement called "Kulturkampf" (Fight for Culture).
 In reaction, appeared Polish companies and organizations, like the Singing Society "Halka" (1883), the People's Libraries Society (1881) or the Society for Popular Education (1873).
 Following this trend, Poles in Bydgoszcz performed Krakowiacy i Górale by Wojciech Bogusławski on April 15, 1894 for the 10th anniversary of the Battle of Racławice, and celebrated the centenary of Adam Mickiewicz's birth on December 8, 1898, by staging his ballads and romances.
 One of the most important institutions in this cultural flourish was the Municipal Theatre.

-The creation of a permanent professional theater in Poznan, on the initiative of Wladyslaw Bełzy in 1870 allowed Bydgoszcz audience to attend Polish plays: the Poznan troupe first toured the city on May 17, 1870, under the direction of Milosz Sztengel.
+The creation of a permanent professional theatre in Poznań, on the initiative of Wladyslaw Bełzy in 1870 allowed Bydgoszcz audience to attend Polish plays: the Poznań troupe first toured the city on May 17, 1870, under the direction of Milosz Sztengel.
 The repertoire offered: